sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 $$

-we will be using this summarized notation to further define axial and mixed RoPE Positional Embeddings for ViT  in later sections.
+Where Hadamard product is the operation of taking element wise multiplication of corresponding matrices.
+We will be using this summarized notation to further define axial and mixed RoPE Positional Embeddings for ViT in later sections.

-Roformer has also shown that RoPE has *long-term decay*, meaning tokens with larger relative positional distances naturally exhibit weaker connections.
+(RoFormer [2021] <d-cite key="su2021roformer"></d-cite>) has also shown that RoPE has *long-term decay*, meaning tokens with larger relative positional distances naturally exhibit weaker connections.
 This aligns intuitively with the idea that distant tokens should carry less influence on each other, improving context relevance.
 Additionally, RoPE enables *linear self-attention* models to incorporate relative positional embeddings, making it a versatile choice for efficient attention calculations.
 RoPE also enhances sequence length flexibility, allowing models to work with varying sequence lengths.
 However, RoPE’s extrapolation performance on sequence lengths much longer than those seen during training is somewhat limited.

 ## RoPE in Vision Trasformers

-Byeongho et al. described various method to extend the idea of rotary positional embeddings to 2 dimensional application in Vision Transformers.
+(Heo et al. [2024] <d-cite key="heo2024rotary"></d-cite>) described various method to extend the idea of rotary positional embeddings to 2 dimensional application in Vision Transformers.
 Two approaches namely “Axial 2D Rope” and “RoPE Mixed” are discussed in the paper.

 ### Axial 2D Rope